MikhaelMIEM/Visca-Onvif-converter-server/README.md

 ### Setup
 First, required to create *Google sheets* table and google service account with credentials in json format.
-Then add this service account to the *Google sheets* table as editor.
+Then add this service account to the *Google sheets* table with *editor* access rights.
 All this steps described in [this video tutorial](https://www.youtube.com/watch?v=cnPlKLEGR7E&t=112s).

 To enable *Google sheets* config use `--use-google` flag.